 Students spend an average of 40 hours a week attending lectures and tutorials and participating in laboratory workshops, and undertake independent study.

-A combination of end-of-semester written examinations and continuous assessment is used.
+A combination of end-of-trimester written examinations and continuous assessment is used.
 In third and fourth year, you’ll complete comprehensive research projects.

 The Human Nutrition Programme at UCD is accredited by the Association for Nutrition.